AnyBody/tutorials/AnyExp4SOLIDWORKS/lesson1.md

 From there, click on the 'AnyBody Exporter for SolidWorks' to access the specific manual.
 :::

-Then start the translation process by selecting the ‘Export to AnyScript’ menu item.
+Now, start the translation process by selecting the ‘Export to AnyScript’ menu item.
 Doing this will display the following dialog.

 ```{image} _static/lesson1/lesson1_image3.png